davesade/luxtrain/README.md

 Date:   Mon Aug 1 23:22:47 2016 +0200

     OKMerge branch 'love' of https://www.github.com/davesade/luxtrain into love
 ```
-In case you would like to add a lightweight tag, you can skip the **-a** parameter.
+In case you would like to add a annotaion tag, you can add the **-a** parameter.
 You can still add a tag message.

 >**IMPORTANT:** Tags are NOT pushed to origin server by pushing the branch.